-where: V=Velocity in ft/sec
+where: V =Velocity in ~~ft/ft.~~/sec

-g = the acceleration due to gravity (32.2f t/sec2)
+g = the acceleration due to gravity (32.2 ft/sec2)

-D= depth in ft
+D = depth in ~~ft~~ft.

 Fully developed watershed.
 A hydrologic condition in which all areas upstream and downstream of a point in question are assumed completely developed, including any undeveloped areas which are assumed to be developed in accordance with development densities established in the Comprehensive Zoning Map of the City of New Braunfels.
 Gabion.
 A wire basket containing earth or stones, deposited with others to provide protection against erosion.
-Grade. (a) The inclination or slope of a channel, canal, conduit, etc., or natural ground surface, usually expressed in terms of the percentage of number of units of vertical rise (or fall) per unit of horizontal distance. (b) The elevation of the bottom of a conduit, canal, culvert, sewer, etc. (c) The finished surface of a canal bed, road bed, top of an embankment, or bottom of excavation.
+Grade. (a) The inclination or slope of a channel, canal, conduit, etc., or natural ground surface, usually expressed in terms of the percentage of number of units of vertical rise (or fall) per unit of horizontal distance. (b) The elevation of the bottom of a conduit, canal, culvert, sewer, etc and etc . (c) The finished surface of a canal bed, road bed, top of an embankment, or bottom of excavation.
 Grading.
 Any movement of soil, rock or vegetation by artificial means, to include any or all of the following acts: clearing, grubbing, excavating, placement of fill material, or grading of land.
 Grate Inlet.
 An opening in the gutter covered by one or more grates through which the water falls.
 As with all inlets, grated inlets may be either depressed or undepressed and may be located either on a continuous grade or in a sump.
 Gutter.
 A generally shallow waterway adjacent to a curb, used or suitable for drainage of water.
 Head.
 The amount of energy per pound of fluid.
 Headwater. (a) The upper reaches of a stream near its sources; (b) the region where ground waters emerge to form a surface stream; (c) the water upstream from a structure.
 High Intensity Node.
 Areas of existing or proposed development that contain a large concentration of buildings and large amounts of pavement.
 High Intensity nodes typically generate large volumes of storm water runoff.
 Histogram.
 Representation of statistical data by means of rectangles whose widths represent rainfall, runoff, etc. and whose height represents frequency.
 Hydraulic Control.
 The hydraulic characteristic which determines the stage- discharge relationship in a flowing stream or conduit.
 The control is usually critical depth, tailwater depth or uniform depth.
 Hydraulic Grade Line.
 A line representing the pressure head available at any given point within the system.
-Hydraulic Gradient.
-A hydraulic profile of the piezometric level of the water, representing the sum of the depth of flow and the pressure head.
-In open channel flow it is the water surface.